-- 1. At the DC distribution panel, verify that the battery breakers are OFF. - 2.
-Remove the front and rear battery compartment doors.
-See Operating Cabinet Doors (on page 42) for instructions. - 3.
-In the battery compartment, disconnect the three pairs of #10 AWG battery power cables (with Anderson connectors) from the power supply leads.
-Set the cables aside.

-4. Place up to three battery strings into the battery compartment, arranged as shown.
+- Step 1: At the DC distribution panel, verify that the battery breakers are OFF. - Step 2: Remove the front and rear battery compartment doors.
+See Operating Cabinet Doors) for instructions. - Step 3: In the battery compartment, disconnect the three pairs of #10 AWG battery power cables (with Anderson connectors) from the power supply leads.
+Set the cables aside. - Step 4: Place up to three battery strings into the battery compartment, arranged as shown.

-- 5. Install the jumper straps between the terminal posts of the batteries in each string per the manufacturer instructions. - 6.
-If you are using three battery strings, install the #10 AWG white jumper cable between the two middle batteries of String 3 as shown below.
+- Step 5: Install the jumper straps between the terminal posts of the batteries in each string per the manufacturer instructions. - Step 6: If you are using three battery strings, install the #10 AWG white jumper cable between the two middle batteries of String 3 as shown below.

-- 7. For each battery string, connect the battery power cables as follows: - a.
+- Step 7: For each battery string, connect the battery power cables as follows: - a.
 Remove the protective rubber caps from the cable ring lugs. - b.
 Attach the black cable to the positive (+) terminal post at the positive end of the string. - c.
 Attach the red cable to the negative (-) terminal post at the negative end of the string. - d.
 Tighten the nuts on the terminal posts to the torque specified by the manufacturer.